Search results

 Planned course start: TBA

-Planned course start: spring semester 2025
+Planned course start: spring term 2025

-Planned course coordinator: Maurice Lamb
+Course coordinator: Maurice Lamb

 Healthcare, manufacturing, logistics, and transportation are only a few areas impacted by growing developments in human-robot interaction (HRI).
 This course is for anyone who thinks that their research may be impacted by or may impact the move of robots into interactions with humans.